shinjaehyeok/stcp/README.md

 22’](https://arxiv.org/abs/2203.03532).
 This package supports APIs of nonparametric sequential test and online change-point detection for streams of univariate sub-Gaussian, binary, and bounded random variables.
-This package also provides APIs of general E-value based sequential test and E-detectors based change-point detection frameworks for advanced users.
+This package also provides APIs for general E-value based sequential test and E-detectors based change-point detection frameworks for advanced users.